2231-DSCI-644-01-Org/Assignment5/README.md

 2. **Parser Implementation:** Implement parsers for repositories, issues, and comments by inheriting from the `Parser` class.

 3. **Pagination Handling:** Handle pagination using GraphQL cursors to fetch additional data.
 Make use of the cursors GitHub provides to fetch all the data.
+The parser should obtain the next cursor from the current scrapped data and pass it to the scraper to fetch the next page of data.

 4. **Data Preparation:** Prepare the parsed data for insertion into the database.